|2||La Union, Los Rios|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Santiago air is currently 6 times above WHO exposure recommendation
+PM2.5 concentration in Santiago air is currently 1 times above the WHO annual air quality guideline value

 Moderate 54 US AQI

 Good 32 US AQI

 Good 28 US AQI

 Interested in hourly forecast?
 Get the app